SamuelSwartzberg/flashcardifying_text_temp/inf.md

 the `⟮site⟯` assoc arr contains ⟮all global data⟯.

-Syntax for jekyll ⟮post⟯ ⟮file names⟯: ⟮YYYY-MM-DD⟯⟮-title⟯⟮.extension⟯ Jekyll will ⟮auto-generate⟯ ⟮a `post.title`⟯&nbsp;from ⟮the URL = file name⟯ if not specified Jekyll will ⟮auto generate⟯ ⟮a `post.excerpt`⟯&nbsp;from ⟮the first paragraph⟯ if not specified ⟮Posts⟯ are specified in ⟮./_posts⟯
+Syntax for jekyll ⟮post⟯ ⟮file names⟯: ⟮YYYY-MM-DD⟯⟮-title⟯⟮.extension⟯ Jekyll will ⟮auto-generate⟯ ⟮a `post.title`⟯ from ⟮the URL = file name⟯ if not specified Jekyll will ⟮auto generate⟯ ⟮a `post.excerpt`⟯ from ⟮the first paragraph⟯ if not specified ⟮Posts⟯ are specified in ⟮./_posts⟯
 `⟮site.posts⟯` contains ⟮an array⟯ of ⟮all the posts in ./_posts⟯

 Jekylls supports keeping data stored in ⟮./_data⟯ for ⟮global use⟯ Jekyll ⟮data files⟯ may be specified in ⟮yaml, json::2 similar ones⟯, ⟮csv or tsv::2 similar ones⟯.
-Jekyll ⟮data files⟯ can be accessed via ⟮`site.data.filename` (no extension⟯)&nbsp;
-Jekyll supports keeping ⟮small mini-posts⟯ in so-called ⟮collections⟯.
+Jekyll ⟮data files⟯ can be accessed via ⟮`site.data.filename` (no extension⟯) Jekyll supports keeping ⟮small mini-posts⟯ in so-called ⟮collections⟯.
 ⟮Any directory in the root folder⟯ ⟮starting with _⟯, but not ⟮being one of the predefined directory names (such as _data, _posts⟯) is considered ⟮a collection⟯ of ⟮the same name⟯.
 Jekyll supports ⟮designating a directory for collections⟯ instead o⟮f specifying them in the project root in the config⟯, but this must then ⟮also contain _drafts and _posts, if extant⟯.